mttaggart/wtfbins/README.md

 # wtfbins

 WTF are these binaries doing?!
-A list of benign applications that mimic malicious behavior.
+This project catalogues benign applications with malicious-looking behavior.